EwanColquhoun/AnimalPairs/README.md

 # *Animal Pairs (WORK IN PROGRESS)*
-An interactive website to help improve the users memory skills.
-It has a basic memory game incolving matching up pairs of animal images.
+An interactive website to help improve the user's memory skills.
+It is a basic memory game involving matching up pairs of animal images.
+It is aimed at an age of 3 upwards.

 # Contents
 * [**User Experience UX**](<#user-experience-ux>)